 Nearly 40% of American adults are obese and almost 20% of children suffer from obesity, which leads to a variety of health problems like diabetes.
-Dr. Ran D. Anbar and the team of experts at Center Point Medicine in La Jolla, California, provide effective treatment for the physical and emotional aspects of obesity through hypnosis and behavioral modification counseling.
+Dr. Ran D. Anbar and the team of experts at Center Point Medicine in San Diago, California, La Jolla, California, and Syracuse, New York, provide effective treatment for the physical and emotional aspects of obesity through hypnosis and behavioral modification counseling.
 They offer support to those who want to better understand their condition so they can take the necessary actions to help themselves.
 We are happy to announce that patients of all ages are treated at Center Point Medicine.
 Ran Anbar, MD, Amy Chambers, NP, Rebecca Cherry, MD, and Nadia Sarwar, MD provide hypnosis therapy for children, adolescents, and young adults.
 Christine Sullivan, PhD, FNP-BC offers hypnosis therapy for adults.
 Call or schedule a consultation online today to take the first step toward managing obesity.

 Based on height, weight, and body mass index (BMI), medical professionals classify men, women, and children into four categories based on their weight:

 Body mass index measures the amount of body fat you have based on your height and weight.
 If your adult weight is above the normal, healthy range for your height, and your BMI is between 25 and 29.9, you’re considered overweight.
 If your body weight is at least 20% higher than it should be for your height, you’re considered obese.
 Additionally, if your BMI is 30 or more, you’re also classified as obese.